xidenlz/CFG-Library/README.md

 # Config System
-A simple and reliable CFG system for your cheat.
-The code is straightforward just include json.h and CONFIG.h
+A simple and reliable CFG system for your cheat, The code is straightforward just include json.h and CONFIG.h